xrsrke/instructGOOSE/README.md

   - Like it’s a function of the PPO agent uses to predict how much reward it gets if generates the sequence?
 - Does the RL model and the SFT model use the same tokenizer?
 Yes
+- I don’t know how to returns the logit of the generation model

 ## Install